cksystemsteaching/selfie/book.md

 `addi t1,t0,42`

 This instruction makes the CPU add the decimal value 42 encoded in binary to the binary value stored in register `t0` and then store the result in register `t1`.
-We denote that behavior by `t1 = t0 + 42` where `=` is not equality in a mathematical sense, as you might expect.
+We denote that behavior by `t1 = t0 + 42` where `=` is not equality in a mathematical sense.
 Here, and in many other circumstances in computer science, especially code, `=` denotes an *assignment* of register `t1` to the value to which the *expression* `t0 + 42` evaluates.
-Thus, with `t1 = t0 + 42`, we do not assert equality between `t1` and `t0 + 42` but rather denote the process of assigning a value to a register.
+Thus, with `t1 = t0 + 42` we do not assert equality between `t1` and `t0 + 42` but rather denote the process of assigning a value to a register.

 Sure, after the assignment is done, the value in `t1` is equal to the value to which `t0 + 42` evaluates but that is still a different statement.
 The difference is sometimes emphasized by using `:=` to denote an assignment instead of just `=`.
 Unfortunately, however, `=` is standard notation for assignments in many programming languages which is why we stick to using `=`.
 Equality, on the other hand, is denoted by `==` in many programming languages, so we use `==` to denote equality from now on.